AdobeDocs/pdfservices-api-documentation/src/pages/overview/digital-seal-api/prerequisites.md

 certificate authority services by providing and preserving digital certificates to create and validate digital signatures and to authenticate their signatories.

-Digital Seal supports digital certificates hosted by Qualified Trust Service Provider(QTSP) certified under the eIDAS regulation and supporting the open API standard from the Cloud Signature Consortium.
+Electronic Seal supports digital certificates hosted by Qualified Trust Service Provider(QTSP) certified under the eIDAS regulation and supporting the open API standard from the Cloud Signature Consortium.
 Trusted Service Providers shall support the OAuth 2.0 Client Credential flow.
-This restricts Digital Seal to support the following list of providers: <!-- https://helpx.adobe.com/acrobat/kb/approved-trust-list1.html -->
+This restricts Electronic Seal to support the following list of providers: <!-- REFERENCES https://helpx.adobe.com/acrobat/kb/approved-trust-list1.html -->

 <br/>